-The WBEA collected and deployed a total of 942 samples from July to September 2024 (See Appendix B for time-integrated equipment present at each AMS location).
+The WBEA collected and deployed a total of 932 samples from October to December 2024 (See Appendix B for time-integrated equipment present at each AMS location).
+The number of samples decreased from October to November due to the completion of the Regional Dustfall Monitoring study.
 Details on sample collection incidents and recovery percentages are provided below in Table 5.
-Most of the incidents during this quarter were due to flow issues with the VOC samplers, likely caused by heavy wildfire smoke in July, and pump failures.
+Most of the incidents during this quarter were due pump and motor failures.

 Preventative maintenance and repairs were conducted by Deposition Technicians, as needed.
-Examples of maintenance conducted this quarter included fixing line leaks, replacing pumps, and adjusting flow rates.
+Examples of maintenance conducted this quarter included troubleshooting issues and replacing or readjusting motors.